CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise1.md

 In this task, you will create a SharePoint IT HelpDesk site using the built-in IT help desk template.
 This site includes a **Tickets** list (issue tracker) and an asset manager list.
 You will use the **Tickets** list to create and track support tickets from your Copilot Studio agent using the SharePoint connector in Power Automate.

-1. In a new browser tab, navigate to MyApps portal using the below link.
+1. In a new browser tab, navigate to the MyApps portal using the link below.

    ```
    https://myapps.microsoft.com
    ```

-1. In the Apps dashboard pane, select **SharePoint** icon.
+1. In the Apps dashboard pane, select the **SharePoint** icon.

    ![](./media/st-op-sb-ex1-g1.png)